 As the relationship between the MLFNs and their tribal council develops, both sides work towards improving existing program and service delivery and creating programs and services to meet the ever-changing needs of the nine MLFNs.
 This partnership and team atmosphere have a long-running track record of responsive and responsible use of available resources.
 Over the last 28 years, the reciprocal atmosphere of support and progression has seen invaluable contributions made to the overall wellbeing and success of MLFNs initiatives.

-The new partnership with Bearspaw will extend that existing relationship to strengthen and advance the economic interests of the Nation through a respectful and transparent relationship – one that is built on shared values, with a focus on Collective Impact initiatives and People-Public-Private-Partnership (P4) Projects.
+Steel River Group has proudly partnered with Bearspaw First Nation.
+This partnership will extend that existing relationship to strengthen and advance the economic interests of the Nation through a respectful and transparent relationship – one that is built on shared values, with a focus on Collective Impact initiatives and People-Public-Private-Partnership (P4) Projects.
 This partnership is an important step towards economic self-sufficiency for Bearspaw, which is one of the Nation’s long-term goals.

 Located in Morley, AB at the pristine foot of the Rocky Mountains and in Eden Valley, AB nestled between the Rockies, southern foothills and the Highwood River; Bearspaw operates a travel centre on the Alberta #1 highway, including a Tim Hortons and Esso.
 Additionally, they are co-owners of the Stoney Nakoda Resort and Casino.

-The partnership with Chiniki will strengthen and advance the Nation with the goal of becoming economically self-sufficient.
+Steel River Group has proudly partnered with Chiniki First Nation.
+The partnership with will strengthen and advance the Nation with the goal of becoming economically self-sufficient.
 This will be achieved through the implementation of Steel River’s People-Public-Private-Partnership (P4) model for future development projects, with a focus on collective impact initiatives centered around Steel River’s core values of care, accountability, respect, integrity, collaboration and trust.